5

 Fantastic Family

 Ben Grimm stands as Richards’ oldest and best friend, though the genius often reflects upon his responsibility in Grimm’s mutation into the monster known as the Thing.
 The two possess vastly different personalities and backgrounds, but like Sue, Grimm knows how his friend’s mind works and offsets it with always having his back.
-Richard’s relationship with his brother-in-law Johnny Storm as sometimes been heated, owing to Storm’s fiery disposition, but the bond between the two is strengthened by their connections to Sue and the Richards’ children.
+Richard’s relationship with his brother-in-law Johnny Storm is sometimes heated, owing to Storm’s fiery disposition, but the bond between the two is strengthened by their connections to Sue and the Richards’ children.
 All together, the Fantastic Four live and fight as a family, more so than any other heroic team on the planet.

 Reed Richards loves his two children Franklin and Valeria without measure, but often stands back in awe and wonder at their own abilities.
 Par for the course with the Fantastic Four, he doesn’t always conduct himself as a typical father to the two, but they love and respect him all the same.